noini/optional/README.md

 ### then()

-You can directly call callback function if new instance of Optional has non null value:
+Callback function will be called if new instance of Optional has non null value:

     optional(1)->then(function($data) {
         echo "I had non null value: " . $data;
     });

+Then() can be invoked in constructor by providing callable.

+    optional(50, function($data) {
+        echo "Having non null value: " . $data;
+    });

-Chained with has() then() will call callable only if latest has() comparison was successful.
+Chained with has() method then() will call callable only if latest has() comparison was successful.

     optional(50)
         ->has(Types::INTEGER)